AdedayoAgbenla/AdedayoAgbenla/README.md

 <p>
-Many enterprises operate under strict non-disclosure and data protection policies that prohibit the public sharing of client-identifying information.
+Many Companies operate under strict non-disclosure and data protection policies that prohibit the public sharing of client-identifying information.
 This portfolio focuses on presenting the scope of work, security objectives, technical implementations, governance strategies, and measurable outcomes—while maintaining full compliance with professional